-In a dozen years of working in Costa Rica’s sport fishing industry one of the questions I field the most is “when is the best time of year to catch sailfish and marlin?”
+One of the questions we hear the most often is, “when is the best time of year to catch sailfish & marlin in Costa Rica?”
 While we catch billfish twelve months a year here, anyone with brain bigger than a dorado’s will tell you that Costa Rica’s peak billfish season is December through April.
-Those five months also happen to coincide perfectly with the North American winter and Costa Rica’s dry season weather, or summer, so for many anglers it is that simple: peak billfish season + dry season weather – a week of the North American winter = your next fishing vacation.
+Those five months also happen to coincide perfectly with the North American winter and Costa Rica’s dry season weather, so for many anglers no further questions are needed: peak billfish season + dry season weather + one less week spent in the North American winter = your next fishing vacation.

-The topic becomes exponentially more complex when you begin to factor into the equation not one but two major ocean currents, North American weather patterns, water temps and oxygen count, and yes even simple geography.
-There is a reason why marinas were built where they were built, why major billfish tournaments are held in the same spot the same month year after year, and why few places on Earth can hold a candle to the phenomenal billfish numbers Costa Rica reports every year.
+However the topic becomes exponentially more complex when you begin to factor into the equation not one but two major ocean currents, North American weather patterns, the trade winds, water temps and oxygen levels, and yes even simple geography.
+Sport fishing in Costa Rica has been popular for over three decades and there is a reason why marinas were built where they were built, why major billfish tournaments are held in the same spot, during the same month, year after year, and why few places on Earth can hold a candle to the phenomenal billfish numbers Costa Rica reports every year.

 Many people incorrectly assume that Costa Rica’s peak billfish season is related to the dry season (Dec-Apr) and rainy season (May-Nov) weather seasons and that the billfish bite slows down when the afternoon rains start in May each year.
 That is a gross over-simplification of what happens here, and now is a good time to repeat the fishing adage that ‘the fish don’t care if it rains, they are wet anyway.’